 Cataplexy is a sudden, brief loss of voluntary muscle tone triggered by strong emotions such as laughter.

 Cataplexy occurs during waking hours.
-Attacks can be a barely visible weakness in a muscle, such as drooping of the eyelids, or as severe as a total body collapse.
+During a mild attack, there may be a barely visible weakness in a muscle, such as drooping of the eyelids.
+A more severe episode may involve a total body collapse.

 There is no cure for cataplexy, but it can be managed with medications and modification of potential triggers.